projectgus/yamdwe/README.md

 * Uses the MediaWiki API to export pages and images, so a MediaWiki install can be exported remotely and without admin privileges (NB: Yamdwe does hit the API quite hard, so please do not export other people's wikis for fun.
 Or, at minimum, please read their Terms of Service first and comply by them.)
 * Supports logging in to Mediawiki to export, and also HTTP Basic Auth.

-# Tested with
+# Compatible Versions

-* Dokuwiki 2014-05-05 "Ponder Stibbons" (should work on any recent version, see below for notes about user passwords.)
+* Dokuwiki 2014-09-29a "Hrun", but should work on any recent version.
+Exporting users only works on 2014-09-29a or newer (see below).
-* MediaWiki 1.19.1 (should work on 1.13 or newer.)
+* MediaWiki 1.13 or newer (ie any recent version, 1.13 is from *2008*!)

-* A smallish wiki.
-Subsequent users have successfully run yamdwe on some substantially larger wikis.
+Yamdwe has now been used successfully on many wikis of various sizes.
+If you've used it on a particularly large or unusual wiki, please let me know!

 # Requirements